Should You Go or Stay? How to Decide About Holiday Travel When You Have an Elderly or Chronically Ill Pet

 Will you actually enjoy the trip?

-If, on the other hand, it had been a high-conflict family event where tension runs high and everyone leaves drained, my choice may have been very different.
 The truth is, not every event or invitation deserves the same weight.
 Reflecting on your own values, what kind of connection, peace, or meaning you’re hoping to create can help you see whether the trip aligns with what you really need right now, or whether it’s just an old sense of obligation whispering that you “should” go.

 Why does it feel so hard to leave?